IfeAyo/helpdesk-dashboard/README.md

 ## Why This Project Matters

 This project shows that I can:

 - Model IT support data in SQL

 - Write queries to answer real support questions

 - Turn raw data into clear dashboards in Power BI

 - Document and share projects professionally on GitHub

 It’s a practical example of bridging IT operations + analytics, a skill set useful in Help Desk, SysAdmin, and Security Analyst roles.

-          helpdesk-dashboard/
-            ├── data/
-            |   ├── .zshrc.save           > The file that puts PostgreSQL in the terminal's path
-            |   └──  tickets.csv          > Exported dataset (for Power BI Service)
-            │  └── tickets.sql            > SQL script to create and seed the tickets table
-            ├── sample-queries.sql        > Example SQL queries for analysis
-            ├── screenshots:/
-            │   └── Screen Shot.png         > Example Power BI dashboard screenshot
-            ├── README.md                 > Project documentation (this file)